sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 # SAS Visual Analytics third party visualizations

-This project contains code samples that can be used as data-driven content within a SAS Visual Analytics (VA) report.
+This project contains code samples that can be used as Data-Driven Content (DDC) within a SAS Visual Analytics (VA) report.
 For additional information, see [Programming Considerations for Data-Driven Visualizations](http://go.documentation.sas.com/?cdcId=vacdc&cdcVersion=8.2&docsetId=varef&docsetTarget=n109mqtyl6quiun1mwfgtcn2s68b.htm&locale=en).

 The JavaScript content for your third-party visualizations must be stored on a web server.
 One approach to hosting is to use Node.js.
 For more information about using Node.js for data-driven content, see [Deploy a custom web application in the cloud for Data-Driven Content object in SAS Viya 4](https://communities.sas.com/t5/SAS-Communities-Library/Deploy-a-custom-web-application-in-the-cloud-for-Data-Driven/ta-p/687141).
+Another possibility is to leverage SAS Content Server, as explained in [Deploy DDC Implementation Files in SAS Content Server via SAS Viya GUIs](https://communities.sas.com/t5/SAS-Communities-Library/Deploy-DDC-Implementation-Files-in-SAS-Content-Server-via-SAS/ta-p/825559).

-## RECENTLY ADDED - the Data-driven Content (DDC) Server!
+## Data-Driven Content (DDC) Server

 In addition to accessing [samples](./samples/) from the given folder, users may also like to refer to this new section - a [DDC Server](./ddc-server/), which pre-packages these sample files in an easily accessible web application that can be deployed alongside SAS Viya! **In addition**, users will also be able to upload their own custom DDCs to their deployed instance of the DDC Server.
 Check this [folder](./ddc-server/) and [README](./ddc-server/README.md) out in order to learn more.